Becoming an Architect

 Ordinarily, two rounds of the APE are conducted each year – Round One in April/June and Round Two in August/October.

-However, given the currently evolving Coronavirus situation in Australia, the Architects Accreditation Council of Australia (AACA) has determined that Round One of the APE for 2020 will now be postponed.
-The Part 2 National Examination Paper (NEP) which was originally scheduled to be held on Tuesday, 21 April 2020 has been postponed until Tuesday, 18 August 2020.
+However, due to the COVID-19 pandemic, the Architects Accreditation Council of Australia (AACA) determined that Round One of the APE for 2020 would be postponed.
+Accordingly, the Part 2 National Examination Paper (NEP) which was originally scheduled to be held on Tuesday, 21 April 2020 was postponed until Tuesday, 18 August 2020.

-If you submitted a Part 1 & 2 application for Round One of the APE in 2020 and have passed Part 1, you will automatically be enrolled to sit the NEP on Tuesday, 18 August 2020.
+If you submitted a Part 1 & 2 application for Round One of the APE in 2020 and were advised that you passed Part 1, you will automatically be enrolled to sit the NEP online on Tuesday, 18 August 2020.
+The Board will be in contact with you by 12 June 2020 with details regarding the online delivery of the NEP.

 Applying for Registration